Engine No. 1

-Engine No. 1 is an American activist and impact-focused investment firm.
+Engine No. 1 is an American investment firm.
 It attracted attention with its campaign to replace four members of ExxonMobil's board of directors despite owning only 0.02% of the company's shares.
 The firm describes its investment approach as "active ownership", as it prefers to work with management instead of launching activist campaigns.

 The fund was founded in December 2020 and its most recent 13F filing indicated that it had $430 million in assets under management.
-Jennifer Grancio is the fund's chief executive officer and Christopher James its executive chairman.
+Christopher James is the Founder and chief investment officer of the firm and Erik Belz serves as President and chief operating officer.
 As of October 2021, the fund employed 39 staff.

 History

 Engine No. 1 was founded by Christopher James with $250 million of his own funds in December 2020.
 The name refers to one of the oldest fire stations in San Francisco, the city the fund is based in.
 Charles Penner, who previously worked at Jana Partners, an activist fund pushing Apple to work more on limiting children's smartphone usage, and Jennifer Grancio, who co-founded BlackRock's iShares exchange traded funds business, were also members of the founding team.